Govinda Govinda (2021 film): Production

 The film was announced in December 2019 after the shoot had started.
 The film marks comeback of actor Sumanth Shailendra to Kannada films.
 The team had Bhavana reprising the role of Nivetha Pethuraj and Kavitha Gowda reprising the role of Nivetha Thomas from the original.
-The film later had Tulu actor Roopesh Shetty play the another male lead role.
+The film later had Tulu actor Roopesh Shetty play another male lead role.
 The filming of the film had taken place in Vijayapura and in and around Bengaluru.

 Soundtrack

 The film's background score and the soundtracks are composed by Hithan Hassan.
 The music rights were acquired by Pushkar Films.

 Release and reception

 The film was earlier slated to release on 16 April 2021 but owing to COVID-19 pandemic the film was theatrically released on 26 November 2021.